Mortgage Foreclosure – NOTICE OF MORTGAGE FORECLOSURE SALE

 Tax Parcel ID Number:

-LEGAL DESCRIPTION OF PROPERTY: Lot 9, Block 3, Bridgewater, according to the recorded plat thereof, and situate in Isanti County, Minnesota
+LEGAL DESCRIPTION OF PROPERTY: Lot 5, Block 2, Mattsons First Addition, Isanti County, MN

 THAT all pre-foreclosure requirements have been complied with; that no action or proceeding has been instituted at law or otherwise to recover the debt secured by said mortgage, or any part thereof;